-The county-wide daily bag limit on catfish is 25, except on Winnebago system waters (see p.
-76).
-Motor trolling is permitted county-wide (three hooks, baits or lures per person).
+The countywide daily bag limit on catfish is 25, except on Winnebago system waters (see page 94).
+Motor trolling is permitted countywide (three hooks, baits or lures per person).

-Little Lake Butte des Morts (including Mud Creek, Neenah Slough and tributaries, backwaters and sloughs, and the Fox River from Neenah-Menasha dams downstream to Appleton Lock 1-Outagamie County) There is a continuous open season on largemouth and smallmouth bass.
-The open season on northern pike is May 7 to March 5.
+- Little Lake Butte des Morts (including Mud Creek, Neenah Slough and tributaries, backwaters and sloughs, and the Fox River from Neenah-Menasha dams downstream to Appleton Lock 1 Outagamie County)

+There is a continuous open season on largemouth and smallmouth bass.
+The open season on northern pike is May 4 to March 2, 2025.
 Only two northern pike may be kept, and pike between 25-35" must be released.
-Walleye, sauger and their hybrids of any

-- length may be kept.
-The open season on muskellunge is May 28 through Dec.
-31 and they must be at least 50". - Winnebago system waters from the Neenah-Menasha Dams upstream, including the upper Fox and Wolf Rivers, Lakes Winnebago, Butte des Morts, Winneconne, Poygan and other connected waters: See the Winnebago System Waters regulations on p.
-76.
+Walleye, sauger and their hybrids of any length may be kept.
+The open season on muskellunge is May 25 through Dec.
+31 and they must be at least 50". - Winnebago system waters from the Neenah-Menasha Dams upstream, including the upper Fox and Wolf Rivers, Lakes Winnebago, Butte des Morts, Winneconne, Poygan and other connected waters: See the Winnebago System Waters regulations on page 94.